Governance

 The Board meets at least quarterly and maintains formal minutes of all meetings, which are maintained in the corporate records.

-Upon receipt of federal tax-exempt recognition, annual IRS Form 990 filings will be made publicly available in accordance with federal requirements.
 The Institute strives to operate with clarity, ethical governance, and public accountability.